Frequently Asked Questions

 Turnitin detects the heading bibliography or a similar word and stops checking plagiarism after this point until it detects appendices or similar.
 For details of all the phrases that it detects to know when to stop and start checking plagiarism, please see this useful web page.

 1. Always create new Turnitin assignments.
-Do not import or duplicate Turnitin assignments within Moodle.
-By importing and duplicating you are effectively creating a 'linked' assignment which links assignments and participants to your new course or submission points (if you delete assignments out of a duplicated or imported assignment, you will delete them from the original assignment submission point too)
+Do not import Turnitin assignments.
+By importing you are effectively creating a 'linked' assignment which links assignments and participants to your new course or submission points (if you delete assignments out of a duplicated or imported assignment, you will delete them from the original assignment submission point too)

 2. To submit to Turnitin, an assignment needs to be more than 20 words.